wp-plugins/gravity-forms-salesforce/readme.txt

 * Launch!

 == Upgrade Notice ==

+= 2.0 =
+* Complete rewrite; switched to SOAP API.
+Will require re-configuring the plugin.

 = 1.1.3 =
 * Fixed issue with latest Gravity Forms preventing Salesforce checkbox from showing up - thanks <a href="http://msmprojects.com/">Michael Manley</a>!